thehancode/ReadIt/README.md

   - `npm start`

-2. En otra consola inciar el fronend.
+2. Start backend in other terminal.

   - `cd LectorIHC/frontend/`